 I Thought I Had IBS.
 Nope.
 It Was Nickel.

-A doctor told me I had IBS, and I believed it for five years because what else was I supposed to do?
+A doctor told me I had IBS, and I believed it for over five years because there wasn’t another explanation.

 Symptom 1: The Rash That Wouldn’t Quit

-Plot twist: it was a nickel allergy.
-Systemic.
-Just a sneaky allergy hidden almost everywhere.
+The answer was a systemic nickel allergy, a sneaky culprit hidden almost everywhere.

-My body treats nickel like a threat, and suddenly every rash, flare, and stomach issue had a common denominator.
-Turns out the stomach issues everyone labeled IBS were just my body responding exactly how it responds when it’s being poisoned.
+My body treats nickel like a threat, and suddenly, every rash, flare, and stomach issue had a common denominator.
+The stomach issues everyone labeled as IBS were just my body responding exactly how it responds when it’s being poisoned.
 Nickel Navigator and the Intolerances app fixed the food part.

 Low-Nickel Food Swaps I Rely On

-I've been loving making gelatin candies, fresh dairy, and more proteins.
+I started focusing on simple meals with fresh dairy, protein, and low-nickel fruits.
 The simplest meal I make is just rice bowls with roasted low-nickel veggies like carrots and zucchini, and grilled chicken or beef.
 I've also been experimenting with different types of fruits that are lower in heavy metals, like cherries or pomegranate!

 I put together a list of low-nickel stuff I use because I got tired of reading labels at Target: Click here!